NSSC Sailor Named Service Person of the Month

+Brengman also expressed his gratitude towards the Chamber, Ledyard Rotary Club, and the local community for the recognition.

+“Thank you for the honor of being Service Person of the Month and being able to be a part of this community,” said Brengman.
+“When I moved to Groton it was immediately apparent that this community supports Sailors to the utmost of their ability, and I was able to quickly integrate with the local community.”

-210218-N-EJ843-0012 GROTON, Conn.
-(Feb.
-18, 2021) Hospital Corpsman 1st Class Erik Brengman (center) poses with his chain of command holding a plaque honoring him as the Service Person of the Month (SPOM) for December 2020.
-The SPOM Program is organized by the Chamber and service clubs such as the Ledyard Rotary and Lions clubs to honor local military personnel of all branches who not only excel in their regular duties, but also go above and beyond in their contributions to their community.
-(U.S. Navy photo by Mass Communication Specialist Seaman Jimmy Ivy III/Released)
+The Chamber and local service clubs, such as the Ledyard Rotary Club, organize the SPOM program to honor local military personnel of all branches who not only excel in their regular duties, but also go above and beyond in their contributions to their community.

 |Date Taken: